The Practical Kitchen

 My issue with a lot of recipes for brioche bread loaves is that pesky little "-ves" at the end.
 Basically, most brioche recipes make more than one loaf of bread.
 And while I love brioche, I don't always want two loaves of it!

-Other Brioche Loaf Flavorings: You can add the zest of an orange or lemon to the dry ingredients, 1 teaspoon vanilla extract to the wet ingredients, up to 2 teaspoons ground spices like cinnamon, nutmeg, cardamom, etc. to the dry ingredients.
+Other Brioche Loaf Flavorings: You can add the zest of an orange or lemon to the dry ingredients, 1 teaspoon vanilla extract to the wet ingredients, up to 2 teaspoons of ground spices like cinnamon, nutmeg, cardamom, etc. to the dry ingredients.
 You can even use flavored herb compound butters (omit the salt) in place of plain unsalted butter, as long as you make sure the total weight of butter is the same as the recipe calls for.

-Knead Brioche Dough in Two Stages
+Brioche Dough is Kneaded in Two Stages

 After mixing, before kneading.